 These gatherings have no set agendas, no teachers or proposed beliefs -- they are simply a space to come together to listen to ourselves and to one another.
 There is no cost to attend; it is a simple offering in the spirit of co-creating a space for deeper wisdom to emerge, in silence and in community with others.
 These circles have spread organically around the world through word-of-mouth.
 They are fluid, and so whoever shows up each time creates the right group.

 To stay updated with our next circle, simply click on the Connect tab and send a message to the host!
 You'll then be emailed as more information is available.

-7:00PM Collective silence for an hour.
+--Collective silence for an hour.
 It is unguided, without any instructions or music.
 For first-timers, this primer on meditation may be helpful.

-8:00PM A short reading (sent out earlier via email), followed by a circle of sharing of "aha" moments from everyday life.
+--The second hour opens with a short reading (sent out earlier via email), followed by a circle of sharing of "aha" moments from everyday life.

 How many people attend?
 Serendipity typically brings together 10-30 diverse folks.

 I'm not local!
 People attend this virtual circle from all over the world.
 Join us!

 We are profoundly grateful that our paths have crossed in this sacred way.
 Please do get in touch if you have any questions.
 We look forward to growing in stillness and service, together.